-Honorary degrees may be conferred by the university, with the most appropriate degree being determined by the candidate's qualifications.
-Examples include the following:
+Honorary degrees may be conferred by the university, with the most appropriate as determined by the candidate's qualifications being awarded.
+For example:

-Doctor of Public Service (D.P.S.); Doctor of Commerce (Com.D.); Doctor of Letters (Litt.D.); Doctor of Science (Sc.D.); Doctor of Fine Arts (D.F.A.); Doctor of Humane Letters (L.H.D.); and Doctor of Pedagogy (P.E.D.)
+Doctor of Public Service (D.P.S.)

+Doctor of Commerce (Com.D.)

+Doctor of Letters (Litt.D.)

+Doctor of Science (Sc.D.)

+Doctor of Fine Arts (D.F.A.)

+Doctor of Humane Letters (L.H.D.)

+Doctor of Pedagogy (P.E.D.)